moleculeprotocol/IPNFT/subgraph/README.md

 Note all the contract addresses that the following commands are creating, and add them to your .env file.
 If you're executing them in exactly this order on a fresh anvil node with the default mnemonic, the addresses are "deterministic".

+Since your local env is stil configured for your anvil node, it can be reused for the other deployments

-1. Deploy local contracts
+1. Deploy local IP-NFT contract
    `forge script script/IPNFT.s.sol:IPNFTScript --fork-url $ANVIL_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv`

-Since your local env is stil configured for your anvil node, it can be reused for the other deployments

 2. go to your local SimpleOpenSea clone and deploy `forge script script/SimpleOpenSea.s.sol:SimpleOpenSeaScript --fork-url $ANVIL_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv`